Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 The direct method request payload of OPC Publisher 2.8.2 and above is backwards compatible with OPC Publisher 2.5.x direct methods.
 The payload schema allows also configuration of attributes introduced in `pn.json` in OPC Publisher 2.6.x and above (for example: DataSetWriterGroup, DataSetWriterId, QueueSize per node, ...)

-**Limitations:** Continuation points for GetConfiguredEndpoints and GetConfiguredNodesOnEndpoint aren't available in 2.8.2
+**Limitations:** Continuation points for GetConfiguredEndpoints and GetConfiguredNodesOnEndpoint aren't available in 2.8.2 or above.
+Instead a chunking protocol is used when the .net sdk packages are used.

 **Note:** The objects and primitives names in the direct method payload api model are camel case formatted in 2.8.2.
 This follows the guidelines of the rest of the api models through the IIoT Platform.
 Since the names in json payloads in 2.5.x are pascal case formed, we highly recommend enabling case-insensitive Json parsing in your direct methods based configuration tool.
 You can find details on json case-insensitive serialization here: [how to enable case-insensitive property name matching with System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-character-casing), or here: [Newtonsoft Json Serialization Naming Strategy](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Serialization_DefaultNamingStrategy.htm)